tomwhat/sp21/materials/psets/pset-a.md

 1. Let L be the language of binary strings that have an even number of 0's **and** and even number of 1's.
 	1. Write a regular expression that recognizes L. Use only the syntax used in lecture: |, \*, ε, ().
 	1. Draw a DFA that recognizes L. You may derive it from scratch, or from your regular expression by converting it to an NFA and then to a DFA.
 Clearly indicate the start state and accept states.
+As a reminder, each edge should contain exactly one character; do not merge edges.

 		Challenge: use at most four states.
+(This is entirely optional, there is no extra credit.)

 1. Consider the following grammar.
 Symbols in uppercase are non-terminals, while symbols in lowercase are non-terminals.
 You can think of this as describing a language containing only C-style increments, e.g. `a++ ++a a a++ a`.